sasozivanovic/memoize/README.md

    externalization!)
 The solution offered by Memoize is an external splitting tool.
 While TeX-based splitting needs to run TeX and the big PDF as many times as there are externalized pictures, the included Python script `memomanager` is executed once and spits out the memos in no time.
+(MemoManager has been tested with Python 3.7 and requires packages `pdfrw` and `pyparsing`.)

 Some other stuff is configurable as well, in particular the file structure.
 By allowing you to keep the memos where you need them, Memoize can be